NrsSystems/docs/digital-displays/views-management.md

 _Write Text to Display a Caption (optional):_ Enter text in this box if you want to provide a caption with the clock.

 ### Art Drive gallery
-The Art Drive gallery allows you to choose images from your own Art Drive account to show on a display, automatically cycling through the chosen pieces.
+The Art Drive gallery allows you to choose images from your own ArtDrive account to show on a display, automatically cycling through the chosen pieces.
+To use this view, first you will need to link an ArtDrive account to your XSPONSE account.
+On the **Users** menu in the upper right of the dashboard, select **Profile**.
+In the Profile pane, under _Linked Accounts_, select **Connect to ArtDrive**.
+The ArtDrive website will appear with a login dialog box.
+Log in to your ArtDrive account, and on the next page select **Authorize** to confirm that you want to provide xsponse.com access to your ArtDrive galleries.
+Once you authorize the connection, your XSPONSE profile pane will reload with ArtDrive listed as a linked account.

 _Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.

-_Art Drive Account:_ Enter your Art Drive account.
+_Art Drive Account:_ Once you have linked an ArtDrive account, it will be listed in this field.
+If you have linked more than one ArtDrive account, you can select this field to choose which one to use.

-_Gallery:_ Select the gallery from your Art Drive account to use as the source for images.
+_Gallery:_ Select the gallery from your ArtDrive account to use as the source for images.

 _Display Order:_ Select whether to show your images in a **Random** order, **Oldest to Newest**, or **Newest to Oldest**.